morey-tech/argocd-example-apps/2022-11-webinar.md

 1. Navigate to `file and line`.
 2. In the top right of the file, click the pencil icon to edit.
 3. Add `kustomize-guestbook` to the `applications` list.
 4. A commit message.
-For example `chore: deploy kustomize-guestbook to <cluster-name>`.
+For example `chore: deploy kustomize-guestbook to <environment-name>`.
 5. In the bottom left, click "Commit changes".
 6. Switch back to the Argo CD UI.

 ### [bonus] Delete the cluster, recreate it, and deploy the agent to bootstrap it.
  - This could also demonstrate how the set up could easily be replicated in a hosted K8s environment with no additional configuration for the Applications or the firewall of the hosted environment.
  - The control plane allows for the cluster to be bootstrapped by simply deploying the Akuity agent.

-### sync and prune from the ui example?